hire-vladimir/SA-quandl/README.md

 #Welcome
-`quandl` command for Splunk allows import of datasets found on https://www.quandl.com right into Splunk for further processing and analysis; via quandl v3 API to return records.
+`quandl` command for Splunk allows import of datasets found on https://www.quandl.com directly into Splunk for further processing and analysis.
 Gain instant access to 10s of millions of datasets across 100s of unique databases!

 #Install
 App installation is simple, and only needs to be present on the search head.
 Documentation around app installation can be found at http://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall